The Bankrate promise

 - Water damage (but not flood damage)

 Most standard home policies do not cover earthquakes, floods and sinkholes.
-You can usually purchase a separate policy or add an endorsement to your existing policy to cover these perils.
+For coverage against these perils, you’ll need to purchase a standalone policy or, if your company offers it, add a separate endorsement for an additional fee to be insured against a specific peril.
 Flood insurance, for example, may be purchased through the federally backed National Flood Insurance Program (NFIP) or dozens of private insurers.
-Your insurance professional can help you purchase these additional coverages.
+Your insurance agent can help you purchase these additional coverage types.

 Frequently asked questions